 - You plan on making a big purchase and you prefer having a lower interest rate with a personal loan (around 7% with good credit) than the higher ones associated with credit cards (around 15%).

 - You need to fund a large home improvement project and you prefer not to take out a lower-interest home equity loan that requires you to put up your house as collateral.

 - You need to cover medical expenses.
 However, if you can receive a payment plan through your doctor's office, that may be a better option since you can avoid interest.

 - You have a small business purchase to make.
-You can also take out a small business loan.
+(In this case, you can also consider a small business loan).

-There are also times when taking out a personal loan isn't a wise decision.
+There are also times when taking out a personal loan isn't the best decision.
 For example, you can use one to fund a non-essential venture like a vacation or wedding, but we don't recommend this if you know you can save up for it over time and avoid added interest in the future.

 Types Of Personal Loans